A Brief History

 Fleming died at the age of 88 in Ottawa, leaving an incredible legacy of scientific, business, industrial, academic and social influence behind.
 Of course, such an accomplished man is remembered in many buildings, places, parks, schools and the like bearing his name, including the Sandford Fleming Award given by the Royal Canadian Institute for achievements in science.
 So pervasive is Fleming’s influence, that a mountain and islands are named for him, as is a town in Saskatchewan.
 Of course, he has appeared on Canadian postage stamps.

 We hope you enjoyed your time with this article!
-If you have any funny or interesting time related stories, please share them in the comments section.
+Question for students (and subscribers): If you have any funny or interesting time related stories, please share them in the comments section below this article.

 Your readership is much appreciated!